 CEO & Founder of Chestnut Mortgage.
 NMLS #2687968. · Dec 9, 2025

-The Federal Reserve’s September 16-17, 2025 FOMC meeting could trigger significant mortgage rate volatility, making timing crucial for Denver borrowers seeking 30-year fixed loans.
-Economic indicators suggest a potential shift in U.S. monetary policy in September 2025, with the Federal Reserve possibly lowering its benchmark interest rate (Trelora).
-However, the relationship between Fed decisions and mortgage rates isn’t straightforward—in December 2024, despite a quarter-point reduction by the Fed, mortgage rates actually increased by about 20 basis points (The Mortgage Reports).
+Every Federal Reserve FOMC meeting can trigger mortgage rate volatility, making timing crucial for Denver borrowers seeking 30-year fixed loans.
+As of May 2026, 30-year fixed rates sit around 6.45% (Bankrate) to 6.25% (Zillow), while Chestnut is quoting 5.624%.
+Forecasters at Norada expect rates to drift into the mid-5% range by late 2026 or early 2027, but the path there will be bumpy around each FOMC decision.
+The relationship between Fed decisions and mortgage rates isn’t straightforward - in December 2024, despite a quarter-point reduction by the Fed, mortgage rates actually increased by about 20 basis points (The Mortgage Reports).

-For Denver borrowers, understanding this dynamic and positioning strategically before the FOMC announcement could mean the difference between securing favorable terms and facing higher costs.
-Mortgage rates are the interest you pay on your home loan—small changes mean big impacts (Chestnut Mortgage).
+For Denver borrowers, understanding this dynamic and positioning strategically before the next FOMC announcement could mean the difference between securing favorable terms and facing higher costs.
+Mortgage rates are the interest you pay on your home loan - small changes mean big impacts (Chestnut Mortgage).
 This comprehensive playbook will show you exactly how to time your rate lock, leverage AI-powered tools, and potentially save thousands on your mortgage.

 Contrary to popular belief, the Federal Reserve rate drop doesn’t directly lower mortgage rates, and can sometimes cause them to increase (The Mortgage Reports).
 Interest rates, including mortgage rates, respond to policy decisions from the Federal Reserve Board, especially when these decisions are unexpected (Zillow Research).